 At CSIA, Frank has collaborated with a growing list of emerging and established Native American artists, including Edgar Heap of Birds, Kay WalkingStick, Truman Lowe and more.
 He also teaches a range of beginning and advanced printmaking workshops, offered intermittently throughout the year.

 Nika has an MFA from the University of Alberta in Drawing/Intermedia, and holds a BFA from Portland State University in Painting/Drawing/Printmaking.
 She maintains an active art practice and has an extensive arts background.
-Nika taught multiple drawing, foundations, and conceptual art classes at the University of Alberta and has been highly involved with various community art programs in Edmonton and now Pendleton.
-Along side adjunct university teaching, recent positions include: Curatorial Administrative Assistant at the Art Gallery of Alberta (Edmonton); Gallery Manager at dc3 Art Projects (Edmonton, Alberta), Assistant Director at Quintana Galleries (Portland, Oregon) and Gallery Co-Coordinator at the Littman & White Galleries at Portland State University.
+Nika taught multiple drawing, foundations, and conceptual art classes at the University of Alberta and has been highly involved with various community art programs in Edmonton and now in Pendleton.
+Along side adjunct university teaching, related work includes: Curatorial Administrative Assistant at the Art Gallery of Alberta (Edmonton); Gallery Manager at dc3 Art Projects (Edmonton, Alberta), Assistant Director at Quintana Galleries (Portland, Oregon) and Gallery Co-Coordinator at the Littman & White Galleries at Portland State University.

 Nika was born and raised in Portland, Oregon.
 You can find out more at nikablasser.com